-- Continuous Improvement – Companies should continuously work towards improving manufacturing and quality procedures.
+- Continuous Improvement: Companies should continuously work toward improving manufacturing and quality procedures.

-- Product Requirements – The setting specifications for incoming materials, processes, finished products/services.
+- Product Requirements: The setting specifications for incoming materials, processes, and finished products/services

 Appraisal costs are associated with the vendors and customers evaluation of purchased materials and services to ensure they are within specification.
 They can include:

-- Waste – Unnecessary work or holding stocks as a result of errors, poor organization or communication.
+- Waste: Unnecessary work or holding stocks as a result of errors or poor organization or communication